Gioacchino Amari: Criminal career

-According to the testimony provided by Vincent "Vinny Ocean" Palermo, the later acting boss of the DeCavalcante crime family, Amari was a prominent and ruthless captain before being promoted to the acting underboss after the imprisonment of longtime family boss, Giovanni "John the Eagle" Riggi, who had been put on trial for racketeering and extortion charges after developing a great influence inside most of the unions in New Jersey together with Amari.
-Amari was reportedly a powerful labor racketeer of Newark, New Jersey during the 1980s, and was almost charged with Riggi in extorting the unions into ripping off their welfare and pension funds in the early 1990s.
+According to the testimony later provided by Vincent "Vinny Ocean" Palermo, who became the acting boss of the DeCavalcante crime family after Amari's death, Amari was a prominent and ruthless captain before being promoted to the acting underboss after the imprisonment of longtime family boss Giovanni "John the Eagle" Riggi in 1992.
+Riggi appointed a ruling panel to take control of the DeCavalcante crime family until his release, but the acting boss of the panel, Gaetano "Corky" Vastola, was arrested and jailed as well.